 However, parity was soon restored Siriwat Sinturak smashed home after a header was cleared off the line.
 The home side showed great promise at this stage but six minutes from the break Teerawat Wongsa clumsily fouled Suradech Klankham in the box.

 Argentinian forward, Ramiro Lizaso sent the keeper the wrong way to score from the spot.
-The lead was extended further, as Inter had clearly not learned from their earlier poor marking as Seanphong scored in repeat fashion before the sides trotted down the tunnel while I had a walk round the far side.
+The lead was extended further, as Inter had clearly not learned from their earlier poor marking as Seanphong scored in repeat fashion before the sides trotted down the tunnel while I had a walk around the far side.

 Thonburi keeper Pattarapong Patcharoon was keen on the theatrical side of his art, but he made a tremendous fingertip save before Friday made it 5-1.
-A stoppage time goal from sub Tanasorn Janthrakhot added some respectability to the fulltime score.
+A stoppage-time goal from sub Tanasorn Janthrakhot added some respectability to the full-time score.

-Both sets of fans did their best to create an atmosphere with chants and drums in the 10,000-capacity arena and is far too big and located the middle of nowhere in the farthest east of Minburi district.
+Both sets of fans did their best to create an atmosphere with chants and drums in the 10,000-capacity arena which is far too big and located in the middle of nowhere in the farthest east of Minburi district.
 The indoor hall next door played home to BTS in the Thai Futsal League.

 At least the pitch was in decent nick, being helped, by Siam FC not sharing it since their relegation to allow the turf extra recovery time.
-However, the arena was in a state of decay, underused and under loved
+However, the arena was in a state of decay, underused and underloved

 It was good to see small numbers of the public using the amenities with other activities taking place in the bowels of each stand including the Thai game of takraw, which is like the western game of head tennis only with a smaller harder ball made of rattan or durable plastic.

 I went via the 131 bus, then a walk to get there from the main Suwinthawong Road.
 Fortunately, someone stopped and offered a lift for the last ten minutes as it was extremely hot.
-I took my own refreshments as there is nothing at the stadium.
+I took my own refreshments as there was nothing at the stadium.
 Admission cost 50 Baht.

 I was offered some beers by an Argentinian among the away fans cheering on his compatriot, but I declined on this rare occasion.
 I was home in in 15 minutes by Grab taxi ready to watch some football on TV from the UK.